FelixPetriconi/AllocatorBuilder/README.md

   * SharedFreeList - Manages a list of freed memory blocks in a list for faster reusage in a thread safe manner
   * SharedCascadingAllocator - Manages in a thread safe way Allocators and automatically creates a new one when the previous are out of memory
   * SharedHeap - A thread safe heap with minimal overhead and as far as possible in a lock-free way.
-  * StackAllocator - Provides a memory access, takedn from the stack
+  * StackAllocator - Provides a memory access, taken from the stack

 Author